Best gravel bike helmets 2026: Top-scoring off-road helmets reviewed and lab tested

 ❌ You want aero over everything: The Evade is more aerodynamic with good ventilation, so if speed is the priority, go there.

-❌ You want full coverage around the rear of the head: Off-road riding is dangerous, and although the Prevail's safety score is good, the POC Cularis covers more of your head.
+❌ You want full coverage around the rear of the head: Off-road riding is dangerous, and although the Prevail's safety score is good, it won't offer as much protection as an MTB helmet.

-For everyday riding, the best gravel bike helmet in my opinion, is the Specialized S-Works Prevail III.
+For everyday riding, we have chosen the Giro Aries Spherical as the best gravel bike helmet, but in my opinion, the Specialized S-Works Prevail III is equally as good.

-It's really (really!) well ventilated, with tiny carbon struts that connect an internal carbon shell, which sits inside the EPS foam.
+It's one of the best ventilated helmets we have ever tested.
+Huge frontal vents are supported with tiny carbon struts that connect an internal carbon shell, which sits inside the EPS foam.
 This offers much of the structure and protection needed, leading to a safe helmet with very little in the way of foam across the front of the head.

 The cradle at the rear is vertically adjustable, and although you can't adjust the straps up or down beneath the ear, you can slide them back and forth to fine-tune the fit.
-The straps themselves are narrower too, reducing the chance of tan lines, and overall improving the comfort too, although if you get the helmet in white, the matching white straps need regular cleaning to stay looking fresh.
+The straps are comfortable and are narrower too, reducing the chance of tan lines.
+If you opt for the helmet in white, the matching white straps need regular cleaning to stay looking fresh, especially when riding dusty or muddy gravel.

 A shoutout must go to the Uvex Surge helmet too, which uses a very similar design and includes a clip-on aero shell to close the vents.
 They're quite hard to find, but if you can get hold of one of these in your country, you might prefer the versatility and extra coverage when the weather gets colder.